Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 )
 ```

-There are currently only two implementations of `Expression`: `ValueExpression` and `EqualityExpression`.
-For more
+There are currently only three implementations of `Expression`:
+  * `ValueExpression` - Holds a value calculated at runtime.
+  * `ConstantExpression` - Holds a constant value calculated and excluded by default from diagrams.
+  * `EqualityExpression` - Holds the result of an equality check and includes the left-hand and right-hand side values.

-information on these classes, see their [documentation in the source code]().
+For more information on these classes, see their [documentation in the source code]().

 [//]: # (TODO include link to runtime source code)